maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 \- [Defining Breakpoints][]

 For our application we're going to base our breakpoints on screen size, which begs the question; what screen sizes do we target, i.e. what devices are my users using?
 The best source of this information comes from your weblogs.
-The following references will also give you a good sense of what devices are out there in the wild:
+[Appendix 3][] will give you a good sense of what devices are out there in the wild and their corresponding screen sizes.

-- [StatCounter Global Stats][Stats]
-- [Tired of Hunting][]
-- [2012 Device Map][]
-- [A Simple Device Diagram for Responsive Design Planning][Device Diagram]

 In general, here are the most common screen sizes: